lpelleau/SwagTester/README.md

 # SwagTester
 ## Synopsis
-SwagTester is a **fuzzing** library allowing you to test an API Rest based on **[Swagger](http://swagger.io/)** specification.
+SwagTester is a **fuzzing** library allowing you to test a Rest API based on **[Swagger](http://swagger.io/)** specification.
 SwagTester allow you to send random requests either valid (specification of the API respected) or invalid (wrong types, number of elements...).
-You can also write a Json file with tour tests and get metricsof the results.
+You can also write a Json file with your tests and get metrics of the results.

 ## Motivation
 This project took place in a Software Testing course.
-The goal of this project is to create a fuzzing library which can test an API Rest specified with a Swagger file.
+The goal of this project is to create a fuzzing library which can test a Rest API specified with a Swagger file.

 ## Installation
 1. Clone the repository on your computer: